 Then add in your vegetables with another 1-2 tbsp of the paste.
 Stir fry for a further 3-5 mins until veg is cooked to taste.

-Add cooked rice into the wok along with the rest of the nasi goreng paste and stir together.
+Add the cooked rice and prawns into the wok along with the rest of the nasi goreng paste and stir together ’till warmed through.
 Once fully mixed dish out into large bowls or plates.

 While dishing up the rice put some vegetable oil into a frying pan and heat.
 When hot enough fry the eggs then place on top of your rice.

 If you wish you can sprinkle the leftover spring onion greens over as a garnish and then serve – perhaps with some tasty Thai prawn crackers on the side.

 Low fodmap nasi goreng

 So there you have it – my low fodmap nasi goreng recipe.
 If you give it a go I’d love to hear your feedback and discover the changes you made to make it your own!